 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-• Raw material suppliers mainly provide fabrics, yarns, down, leathers, accessory components (buttons, zips, ribbons, elastics, etc.), and furs.
-Fabrics are sourced primarily from Japan and Italy.
+Raw material suppliers mainly provide fabrics, yarns, down, leathers, accessory components (buttons, zips, ribbons, elastics, etc.), and furs.
+Fabrics are sourced primarily from Japan, France and Italy.
 Suppliers of yarns and accessory components are mainly Italian.
 Furs are sourced primarily in Europe and North America, while down is purchased from European, North American and Asian suppliers.

-Finished product suppliers manufacture products on behalf of Moncler based on the technical designs received, sourcing the raw materials themselves as per Moncler standards, with the exception of strategic materials such as down, nylon, and logoed materials, which are provided directly by the Company.
-These suppliers and Moncler’s experts interact at all stages of the manufacturing process, which is carefully supervised by the latter to ensure final products meet the high quality standards required.
-Part of the cut-and-sew products (especially T-shirts and polo shirts), part of the soft accessories, such as hats and scarves, gloves, footwear, handbags, and small leather goods are mainly produced through these suppliers.
+Finished product suppliers manufacture products on behalf of Moncler and based on the technical designs received, sourcing the raw materials themselves as per the Group’s standards, with the exception of strategic materials such as down, nylon, and logoed materials, which are provided directly by the Company.
+These suppliers and Moncler’s experts interact at all stages of the manufacturing process, which is carefully supervised by the latter to ensure final products meet the high-quality standards required.
+Part of the cutand-sew garments (especially t-shirts and polo shirts), part of the soft accessories (such as hats and gloves), scarves, footwear, handbags, and small leather goods are mainly produced through these suppliers.
 Cut-and-sew product suppliers are vertically integrated and are located in Europe and in Turkey.
-Soft accessories suppliers (hats, gloves and scarves) are mostly Turkish and Italian and have a high level of specific skill, while footwear and handbags are produced by European suppliers, most of whom are Italian.
+Soft accessories suppliers are mostly Turkish and Italian and have a high level of specific skill, while footwear and handbags are produced by European suppliers, most of whom are Italian.

-• Service suppliers assist Moncler in pattern making and quality control processes and are mainly located near the Company.
-From 2018, several of these activities, including in particular quality control, have been consolidated at Moncler’s hub in Piacenza to guarantee even greater efficiency in terms of time to market and hence customer service.
+Service suppliers assist Moncler in pattern making and quality control processes and are mainly located near the Company.
+Since 2018, several of these activities, including in particular quality control, have been consolidated at Moncler’s logistics hub in Castel San Giovanni, Piacenza, to guarantee even greater efficiency in terms of time-to-market and hence client service.

 Where possible, the Group avails itself of local suppliers situated near its main offices, which streamlines logistics and generates income and jobs within the local communities in which the Company operates.

-The majority of Moncler’s suppliers (90%) are located(3) in the EMEA, primarily in Italy.
+The majority of Moncler’s suppliers (92%) are located2 in the EMEA Region, primarily in Italy.

-In 2018, harnessing the momentum of the Moncler Genius project, Moncler launched an important model innovation and development effort linked to its collections, spanning creation, presentation and delivery.
-This change required rethinking the way in which the various corporate functions manage the growing complexity arising from the many designers involved, the launch of monthly collections, and the related management of time-to-market, as well as the development of new products that require new manufacturing processes.
+Starting from 2018, harnessing the momentum of the Moncler Genius project, Moncler launched an important phase of innovation and development of its model linked to the collections, spanning creation, presentation and delivery.
+This change required rethinking the way in which the various corporate functions manage the growing complexity arising from the many designers involved, the launch of monthly collections, and the related management of time-to-market, as well as the development of new products that require new processes.

 2 Percentage calculated on the total number of suppliers.